-Hopefully, with your chairmanship of the Subcommittee on Administrative Oversight and the Courts - and your vision of this and the upcoming three hearings "at least" as an "important dialogue" on the Senate's role in judicial nominations - essential reforms will be made in how the Senate Judiciary Committee - and the Senate -- discharge the "advice and consent" function.
+Hopefully, with your chairmanship of the Subcommittee on Administrative Oversight and the Courts-and your vision of this and the upcoming three hearings "at least" as an "important dialogue" on the Senate's role in judicial nominations-essential reforms will be made in how the Senate Judiciary Committee-and the Senate Judiciary Committee - and the Senate - and ate discharges its "advise and consent" function.
 Certainly, the absolute necessity that the Committee and Senate scrutinize the competence, integrity, and temperament of judicial nominees is reinforced by the fact that the mechanisms for disciplining and removing incompetent, dishonest, and abusive federal judges from the bench are verifiably sham and dysfunctional.

-On this vital subject, I would note that when I handed you a copy of CJA's informational brochure on March 20, 1998 - following your lecture at Ansche Chesed Synagogue on New York's Upper West Side - I also gave you a copy of my published article, "Without Merit: The Empty Promise of Judicial Discipline" (The Long Term View, Massachusetts School of Law, Vol. 4, No. 1 (Summer 1997)).
-It exposes the façade that passes for the disciplinary complaint mechanism for federal judges under 28 USC §372(c) and the House Judiciary Committee's non-existent capacity and willingness to investigate judicial impeachment complaints (Exhibit "N-1").
-A copy of this important article had been sent to the House Judiciary Committee - of which you were then a member - under a March 10, 1998 memorandum addressed to the House Judiciary Committee's Chairman and members, a copy of which I also handed you (Exhibit "N-2").
+On this vital subject, I would note that when I handed you a copy of CJA's informational brochure on March 20, 1998-following your lecture at Ansche Chesed Synagogue on New York's Upper West Side-I also gave you a copy of CJA's published article, "Without Merit: The Empty Promise of Judicial Discipline" (The Long Term View, Massachusetts School of Law, Vol. 4, No. 1 (Summer 1997)).
+It exposes the fooder lindicial complaint mechanism under 28 II S.C. the facade that passes for the federal judicial complaint mechanism under 28 U.S.C. § 372(c) and the House Judiciary Committee's non-existent capacity and willingness to investigate judicial impeachment complaints (Exhibit "M-1").
+A copy of this important article had been sent to the House Judiciary Committee of which you were a member-under a March 10, 1998 memorandum addressed to the House Judiciary Committee's Chairman and members, a copy of which I also handed you (Exhibit

-In the event you harbor the unwarranted belief that the House Judiciary Committee is any different from the Senate Judiciary Committee in its flagrant disrespect for fully-documented written presentations, enclosed is CJA's Statement for the record of the House Judiciary Committee's June 11, 1998 "Oversight Hearing of the Administration and Operation of the Federal Judiciary", held by the Courts Subcommittee (Exhibit "O-1")16.
-Its opening sentence expressly identifies that it is presented
+In the event you harbor the unwarranted belief that the House Judiciary Committee is any different from the Senate Judiciary Committee in its flagrant disrespect for fully-documented presentations, enclosed is CJA's statement for the record of the House Judiciary Committee's June 11, 1998 "Oversight Hearing of the Administration and Operation of the Federal Judiciary", held by the Courts Subcommittee (Exhibit "N-1").
+Its opening sentence expressly identifies that it is pre-

-"so that members of Congress and the interested public are not otherwise misled into believing that the House Judiciary Committee or its Subcommittee is meaningfully discharging its duty to oversee the federal judiciary.
-It is not."
+"so that members of Congress and the interested public are not otherwise misled into believing that the House Judiciary Committee or its Subcommittee is meaningfully discharging its duty to oversee the federal judici-

-Described therein is the failure and refusal of the House Judiciary Committee to respond to CJA's March 10, 1998 memorandum (Exhibit "N-2/N-1") and to a further March 23, 1998 memorandum (Exhibit "N-3"), substantiated by CJA's transmittal of readily-verifiable documentary proof that the mechanisms for ensuring the impartiality of federal judges -- and for disciplining and removing those who are unfit -- have been reduced to "empty shells".
-Detailed, as well, is the refusal of the House Judiciary Committee's Courts Subcommittee to permit CJA to testify on the subject at its June 11, 1998 "oversight hearing" - where the only witnesses allowed to testify were representatives of the judiciary.
-The Subcommittee responded to this Statement (Exhibit "O-1") by excluding it from the printed record of its June 11, 1998 "oversight hearing" - which it did wholly without notice to CJA (Exhibit "O-3").
+Described therein is the refusal of the House Judiciary Committee to respond to CJA's March 10, 1998 memorandum (Exhibit "M-2/M-1"), as well as CJA's March 23, 1998 memorandum, which transmitted to the House Judiciary Committee readily-verifiable proof that the mechanisms for ensuring the impartiality of federal judges and, where necessary, for disciplining and removing, them have been reduced to "empty shells".
+This, in addition to describing the refusal of the Courts Sub-committee to permit CJA to testify at its June 11, 1998 "oversight hearing"-where the only witnesses allowed to testify were representatives of the judiciary.
+The House Judiciary Committee's response to this written statement was to exclude it from the printed record of its June 11, 1998 "oversight hearing"-which it did wholly without notice to CJA (Exhibit "N-2").